David Broder comes to UK

 When someone has been in a business as long as David Broder has been in journalism, people listen to what they have to say; that’s just what students and faculty did Wednesday night at the Singletary Center, listen.

-Washington Post since 1966, has been in journalism long enough to see many historical events such as Vietnam, the assassination of Kennedy, and Martin Luther King.
+David Broder, a political columnist for the Washington Post since 1966, has been in journalism long enough to see many historical events such as Vietnam, the assassination of Kennedy, and Martin Luther King.
 Over that time, Broder has been awarded a Pulitzer for his commentary in 1973 (wikipedia.com) and has won numerous awards since and written several books.

 After being introduced by prominent journalism seniors Rachel Tierney and Adam Sichko, Broder took the stage and thanked everyone, especially for his first double introduction.